- Where Can I Watch La Liga

 The rivalry between Barcelona and Real Madrid certainly made things more interesting.
-And the competition between Messi and C. Ronaldo (before he left Real Madrid) pushed the El Clasico TV ratings to a whole new level.
-And even though Ronaldo plies his trade at Italian outfit Juventus now, La Liga, and El Clasico are still very popular.
+And the competition pushed the El Clasico TV ratings to a whole new level.

-Premier Spanish football returns to action on September 12 and should bring plenty of excitement (and surprises) with it.
-Defending champions Real Madrid will once again face a Barcelona side with Messi in it after the Argentine expressed his desire to leave the club last month.
-However, he made a U-turn and decided to stay.
+Premier Spanish football returns to action on August 12th, 2022, and should bring plenty of excitement (and surprises) with it.
+Defending champions Real Madrid will once again face off against huge teams, especially their long-time rival – Barcelona.

 But not all football fans are able to stream the upcoming La Liga campaign.
 That’s because the broadcasting channels are geo-blocked outside their respective regions.
 Yes, despite the wealth of streaming services covering the event, these providers are only accessible in selected areas.